MikaelMayer/Editor/README.md

 # Editor

+Editor is a bidirectional webserver that uses [Sketch-n-sketch](https://github.com/ravichugh/sketch-n-sketch) as the back-end for executing web pages and propagating back modifications to the source files.

 To start the Editor web server, enter the following on a command line (you need node.js):

     npm install sketch-n-sketch